wygulmage/after-sundown/character_options_and_motivation.md

 Triggers for a despair frenzy usually take the form of setbacks of some form or another.
 Triggers to end a despair frenzy are either things that would cheer them up, or the galvanizing action of seeing something that mattered to them destroyed during their frenzy (often as not _by_ their frenzy).
 Key skills are Survival, Persuasion, and Operations.
 Master Passion Despair is the usual drive of Transhumans.

 #### Master Passion Fear
-"_All motivations are merely a subset of fear.
-A fear of irrelevance._"
+_"All motivations are merely a subset of fear.
+A fear of irrelevance."_

 A character with Master Passion Fear lives in absolute terror every day of their existence.
 Harried constantly by the need for a feeling of security that eludes them eternally, they find firsthand that Fear is a cruel and unforgiving mistress.
 Not a few mastered by fear dig themselves into a figurative (or even literal) hole and become virtually paralyzed with binding paranoia and a crushing fear of the unknown that limits their movements and holds them fast within some real or imaginary fortress, but this is by no means universal.
 Fear can be a motivator that is easily mistaken for positive, because while it can easily prevent someone from doing needful things, it can also force the fearful hand into action.
 When _not_ acting is more feared even than venturing into the unknown, the terrorized act with hurried finality.
 It is important to note that virtually all player characters are going to subscribe to the panicked urgency school of crippling disquietude rather than the torporous catatonia school of life ruining trepidation.

 Those laboring under Master Passion Fear are prone to Frenzy and Despondency, but always one more than the other.
 Each person's personal nightmares drive them to different irrational extremes.
 Triggers to enter a Fear Frenzy include both what Lemony Snicket would call the "rational fears" (such as being threatened or wounded) and the "irrational fears" (which are deeply personal jitters that are difficult, even embarrassing, to explain to others).
 Each fearful character should pick some of the latter, things which quicken the pulse and dominate their nightmares.
 Triggers to hopefully end despondency come when and where the character can find comfort, whether this is a warm bed, a dark hiding place, or the arms of a compatriot.
 Key skills are Combat, Tactics, and Sabotage.
 Master Passion Fear is the most common motivation of Leviathans, which in some way accounts for how many of them leave society of all types and simply hide in the wilderness.

 #### Master Passion Greed
-"_I feed the mouth that bites me._"
+_"I feed the mouth that bites me."_

 A character with Master Passion Greed is dominated by a need to have things.
 Not _necessarily_ "valuable" things according to disinterested onlookers, and _certainly_ not all things that have value - even to themselves.
 Greed is at its heart the irrational feeling of the need to acquire, since we don't even _notice_ it (much less condemn it with such a judgmental word as Greed) when people act upon their desires to acquire things that are necessary for their survival or lifestyle.
 And those characters who are mastered by their greed become fixated on acquiring specific things.
 At any given time, a character driven by Greed will have something that they "must have" and will take special effort to get it on a regular basis.
 Actual frenzies may occur when a character gets "very close" to their current goal and suffers a setback.
 Greed is a fickle mistress, and once a character achieves their goal, it will fall to them to find a new goal and pursue that (although in some cases this may be as simple as "get a lot of money" followed by "get even more money").